Wednesday, July 15, 2015

 That year they were held at Radio City Music Hall and I was backstage talking to winners and losers, trying to get the biggest stars I could for my piece on CBS the next morning.
 And there was Whitney leaving after her wins.

-I was determined to talk with her.
+I was determined to interview her.

 Her husband, Bobby Brown, her personal assistant Robyn Crawford, plus four refrigerator sized security men.
 And Whitney.
 Slowly moving up the main aisle towards the exit.